ekr/draft-rescorla-doh-cdisco/draft-rescorla-doh-cdisco.md

 As noted above, this mechanism was designed for ease of implementation.

-Comcast's resolvers and authoritative servers have been configured with some additional records to support the Firefox applications and potential
-future applications.
-The DNS behavior is as follows, where example.com is the domain used for naming provider services:
+For a network operator's recursive resolvers and authoritative servers, the DNS behavior is as follows, where example.com is the domain used for naming provider services.
+The specific mechanism for doing so will vary depending what server software is used.

-1. doh.test IN CNAME doh-discovery.example.com
+1. On the recursive server: configure the server with a pre-loaded response or response policy to respond with a CNAME and other resource records as appropriate rather than performing recursion.
+This includes doh.test IN CNAME doh-discovery.example.com.
-2. doh-discovery.example.com must have at least one A and/or AAAA RR (address does not matter - can be 127.0.0.1)
+2. On the authoritative server: doh-discovery.example.com must have at least one A and/or AAAA RR (address does not matter - can be 127.0.0.1).
+This might also be performed on the recursive server, depending again on the software being used.
-3. doh-discovery.example.com IN URI https://doh.example.com/dns-query (the ISP DoH URI - not currently used by Firefox as the URI is preconfigured in the application)

 The next few sections describe the reasoning for some of the design choices.